-If you want to start a blog or Instagram account too, just go for it!
-Don’t overthink it and have fun with it.
+If you want to start a blog or Instagram account, go for it!
+Don’t overthink it; have fun with it.
 If you wait until you’re “ready” to start, you never will.

-As a blogger, those are my biggest pieces of advice.
-I think a lot of people feel pressured to post or say certain things due to what others are doing, but don’t let that get to you.
-If you are primarily a food blogger, but want to share something fashion or beauty-related, go for it!
+A lot of people feel pressured to post certain things based on what others are doing, but don’t let that get to you.
+If you are primarily a food blogger, but want to share something fashion or beauty-related, do it!
 And vice versa.
-There are NO rules.
+There truly are NO rules.
 We are all allowed to care about a variety of things.
 My life consists of a lot more than just what I eat, believe it or not.
-You do you, girlfriends. 😉
+You do you, friends. 😉

-It is fun and exciting to get more and more followers, but that’s not what it’s all about for me.
-It’s the messages that I get from complete strangers either down the street or across the country letting me know that I have inspired them in some way.
+Yes, it’s fun and exciting to get more followers, but that’s not what it’s all about for me.
+It’s the messages that I get from complete strangers down the street or across the country letting me know that I have inspired them in some way.

-Whether they are recovering from an eating disorder and DM me to let me know that I encouraged them to fuel their bodies, or a young mom who is learning to be kinder to her body because of my account.
+Whether they’re recovering from an eating disorder and DM me to let me know that I encouraged them to fuel their bodies, or a young mom who is learning to be kinder to her body because of my account.